Zodiac (comics): First Zodiac (human)

-The original Zodiac group debuts in the title the Avengers and is established as a criminal organization founded and funded by member Cornelius van Lunt (who adopts the identity of Taurus).
+The original Zodiac group debuts in the title Avengers and is established as a criminal organization founded and funded by member Cornelius van Lunt (who adopts the identity of Taurus).
 The group's identity is based on the Western zodiac from astrology, with each member adopting the persona of a sign of the zodiac, being twelve in all.
 The group members share leadership of the organization, with the position rotating just as the astrological zodiac changes.
 When not united as a group, the members of Zodiac are all based in different cities throughout the United States.
 Dedicated to economic and political domination of the world, the group uses any means to accomplish this, including subversion; extortion and mass murder.

 Lone member Scorpio is the first member to debut in the Marvel Universe, first appearing in the title Nick Fury, Agent of S.H.I.E.L.D.
 The character acquires a sentient extradimensional (from the Ankh dimension) artifact called the Zodiac Key, and attempts to assassinate S.H.I.E.L.D. director Nick Fury.
 The encounter ends with Scorpio apparently dying from a gunshot wound.
 The character reappears in the same title, and attempts to kill Fury once again, before being driven off by S.H.I.E.L.D. agents.
 It is eventually revealed that this was still the original villain, but resurrected in a Life Model Decoy body by the Zodiac Key.

 Scorpio appears in the title Avengers and, after capturing the Avengers, reveals to the heroes the entire Zodiac.
 At this time Aries is team leader, and takes control of the Zodiac Key and acknowledges that Scorpio has redeemed himself for failing to kill Nick Fury.
 The Avengers are freed by fellow members Yellowjacket and the Wasp, and Scorpio is revealed to be Nick Fury in disguise.
 The villains flee, and Fury reveals that after learning that the original Scorpio was his brother, Jake Fury, he adopted the identity to draw out the other Zodiac members.

 The Zodiac reappear in Avengers, with member Taurus attempting to extort local farmers for their land.
 Several Avengers, aided by the hero Red Wolf, prevent this and defeat Taurus.
 The title Daredevil features a plan by Zodiac (who are not revealed as the instigators until reappearing in Avengers) to cause civil unrest by inciting a street gang to violence in the borough of Manhattan in New York City.
 The plan is stopped by Daredevil and Avenger the Black Panther, with the two characters then featuring in title Avengers with the rest of the team to prevent a full-scale attack by Zodiac on Manhattan.
 Aries is killed when the Thunder God Thor destroys the character's escape craft.